Hello and welcome to Read the Classics. I’m Henry Eliot, the author of The Penguin Classics Book.

 Are the classics the same as the canon?

-Classics have traditionally been associated with the idea of a canon – an exclusive, universally accepted list of great books – but this feels like an outdated way of thinking.
+Classics have traditionally been associated with the idea of a canon – a universally accepted list of great books – but this feels like an increasingly outdated way of thinking.
 I agree with Italo Calvino, who wrote in his brilliant 1981 essay Why Read the Classics? that ‘all that can be done is for each one of us to invent our own ideal library of classics.’
 As the novelist A. S. Byatt said: ‘a culture’s canon is an evolving consensus of individual canons’.

 For an interesting discussion of this issue and an inspiring reading list, take a look at This is the Canon, curated by Joan Anim-Addo, Deirdre Osborne and Kadija Sesay.
 The books we read here on Read the Classics are a mixture of personal choice and subscribers’ suggestions.
 The are not an attempt to create a canon.